hlefebvr/idol/docs/installation/options.rst

 :ref:`Examples :<examples>` can be found at the root level of the idol repository, inside the directory ``examples``.

 By default, CMake will not generate targets to build these example.
-To tell CMake to generate them, you need to set the CMake option ``BUILD_EXAMPLE`` to ``YES``.
+To tell CMake to generate these, you need to set the CMake option ``BUILD_EXAMPLE`` to ``YES``.

 .. admonition:: Example